-- · About Your Software - This publication contains information about the operating system, device drivers, applications, and product recovery software. - · Hardware Maintenance Manual - This publication, for trained service technicians, can also be ordered from IBM.
-To purchase a copy, refer to "Chapter 7.
-IBM HelpWare support and services," on page 71. - Technical Information Manual - This publication contains information for individuals who want to know more about the technical aspects of their computer.
+• About Your Software

+This publication contains information about the operating system, device drivers, applications, and product recovery software.

+• Hardware Maintenance Manual

+This publication, for trained service technicians, can be downloaded from the World Wide Web as a PDF file.
+For more information, see "Chapter 7.
+Getting information, help, and service" on page 71.

+• Technical Information Manual

+This publication contains information for individuals who want to know more about the technical aspects of their computer.